The Office of Residence Life shall provide technical and operational assistance

 A ResNet computer lab is located in each resident hall.
 The computer

-lab is supervised and staffed by Information Systems and Services (ISAS).
+lab is supervised and staffed by Enterprise Technology Services (ETS).

 Residents are allowed to utilize the labs during normal operating hours.